Plus, are there long-term cardiovascular health risks from COVID-19?

 The heart is a tiny but powerful organ whose work is indispensable to the rest of the body.
 This 1-pound organ pumps nearly 2,000 gallons of blood every day.
 This Heart Month, we examine three contributing factors insurers can consider when reviewing a life insurance applicant’s laboratory and medical history.
+We also highlight some early research that has been published on what complications COVID-19 may cause to the cardiovascular system.

 Smoking has multiple health risk factors.
 In addition to lung and throat cancer, smoking can also lead to coronary heart disease, stroke and/or raised blood pressure.
 According to American Heart Association, smokers have a higher mortality risk than non-smokers and on average, die more than 10 years earlier than nonsmokers.

 In a recent analysis, we discovered that 6.5% of all ExamOne life insurance applicants tested positive for cotinine from 2017 to 2019.
-Further, we saw a 36.4% non-disclosure rate–meaning cotinine-positive applicants denied their tobacco use, something we refer to as ‘smoker’s amnesia.’
+Furthermore, we saw a 36.4% non-disclosure rate–meaning cotinine-positive applicants denied their tobacco use, something we refer to as ‘smoker’s amnesia.’
 We also found that smokers had an increased risk of positivity for other drugs of abuse:

-High blood pressure increases the risk for heart disease and stroke.
+High blood pressure increases the risk for heart disease and stroke

 It is estimated that tens of millions of adults in the United States have high blood pressure, and most do not have it under control.
 It can lead to heart disease and stroke, two leading causes of death for Americans.